hm-lang/core/proposals/README.md

 If it is a temporary, the return value will be the temporary after it has been called with all the methods in the RHS of the sequence builder.
 E.g., from the above example, a `myBuilder` instance with all the `set` methods called.
-Otherwise, if the LHS is a reference (either readonly or writeable), the return value of the sequence builder will be an object with all the fields built out of the RHS methods.
+Otherwise, if the LHS is a reference (either readonly or writable), the return value of the sequence builder will be an object with all the fields built out of the RHS methods.
 Some examples of the LHS being a reference follow: